Arts Living Learning Community

 - THR 191: Practical Theater Seminar (zero-credit course).
 Freshman transition course for Theater majors.
 Registered students will 1) attend a Theater at Mason production, guest lecture or workshop, and 2) participate in a production load-in and 3) participate in a production strike.

 - University 150 (UNIV 150): Arts Living Learning Community (zero to one-credit).
-Freshman transition course for Arts LLC students in Film and Video Studies, Computer Game Design, and Music.
+Freshman transition course for Arts LLC students in Film and Video Studies, Computer Game Design, Creative Writing, and Music.

 “It takes away your homesickness and you feel like you belong.” -Freshman, Arts LLC